UCSB Minor in Professional Writing Overview

 Writing and Civic Engagement (Writing 150, 153A-B):

 This recently approved track gives students the opportunity to learn how to act upon their passion for civic issues through the study and practice of writing related to governance, citizenship, and civil society.
 Students study and practice communication that: 1) Aims to influence public understanding of civic issues, such as op-ed pieces, policy briefs, and political campaigns; 2) Functions within a civic organization to meet its mission, such as grants, educational brochures, and marketing documents.
+Learn more at the Writing and Civic Engagement web site.

 Multimedia Communication (Writing 150, 155 A-B):